Administrivia is the bane of every office. Save your adminUTES with Greetly's electronic visitor sign in app and digital visitor management system.

-A digital visitor registration app does exactly that.
+A digital visitor registration system does exactly that.
 There is no filing or retyping necessary, as guests enter their information directly into the database.
 Digital storage space is inexpensive.
 Unlike physical space, it is easy to access from any computer.

 Even more importantly, retrieval is far more efficient and effortless.
 This is best illustrated by a hypothetical scenario.

-The local police is investigating a crime, and specifically, they are trying to track the actions (not just the movements) of a local salesperson who frequented the organization.
+The local police are investigating a crime, and specifically, they are trying to track the actions (not just the movements) of a local salesperson who frequented the organization.
 They want to know the specific dates and times this person visited the organization and who they met with over eight weeks time.